Milk skimming process

 Separation efficiency

 With efficiency for a separator, we normally mean the ability to reduce the fat content in milk.
-But we can also define the performance in terms of the possibility to produce cream with a consistent and high fat content, or a production with no unintentional stops.
+But we can also define the performance in terms of the possibility of producing cream with a consistent and high fat content, or a production with no unintentional stops.

 For standardization of milk, fat content in skimmed milk is of less importance because part of the cream is re-mixed to get the proper fat content in the standardized milk.
 For this reason, you may standardize at a higher capacity than used for skimming.